 These healthy toddler muffins make tasty little snacks for your little ones!
 These blueberry, banana, and apple muffins contain no added sugar.
 They are also dairy and gluten-free making them suitable for various allergies.

 These healthy toddler muffins make perfect lunchbox sized snacks.
 I do find little people love snacking on bite-sized food so even if they are eating two of these miniature-sized muffins they are more likely to eat them than a large one cut in half.

-The main flour used in these muffins is buckwheat flour, this is mixed with tapioca starch to give them a lighter consistency.
+The main flour used in these muffins is buckwheat flour, which is mixed with tapioca starch to give them a lighter consistency.

 Additional Recipe Notes

-- The toddler muffins contain no added sugar, honey or maple syrup.
+- These toddler-friendly muffins contain no added sugar, honey or maple syrup.
 They are naturally sweetened with fruit which all have their own benefits containing various vitamins, minerals, antioxidants and fibre content.

-- These muffins are what I would call mildly sweet.
-I personally prefer this when giving baked goods to my little boy – I think when you give children too many sweet things then they really get a taste for it and want more and more!
+- These healthy muffins are what I would call mildly sweet.
+I personally prefer this when giving baked goods to my little boy - I think when you give children too many sweet things then they really get a taste for it and want more and more!

 - To give these muffins an extra nutrient boost I have put an option in the recipe to add some collagen powder.
 This not only adds some protein to the muffins to give your little ones some extra fuel but has gut-healing benefits too.
 You can read more about the benefits of collagen here on my healthy homemade gummies post.

-- I have used frozen blueberries in these muffins, any berries will work well.
+- I have used frozen blueberries in these toddler muffins, any berries will work well.
 You can also replace the grated apple with grated pear if you prefer.

 - Buckwheat flour can be very dense when used on its own, I have added tapioca starch into these muffins to help give them a lighter texture.
 Tapioca starch I find at my local wholefoods store in the bulk foods section and it is very reasonable at usually around $4.00 a bag.
 A little bit goes a long way so it is a great baking addition to keep on hand if you do any gluten-free baking.